spuder/spuder.github.io/_posts/2014-09-22-defensive-puppet-with-strict-variables.markdown

 # getvar()

-Unfortunately as of the time of this writing, the getvar function is awaiting [this pull request](https://github.com/puppetlabs/puppetlabs-stdlib/pull/303)
+<del>Unfortunately as of the time of this writing, the getvar function is awaiting [this pull request](https://github.com/puppetlabs/puppetlabs-stdlib/pull/303)</del>

-Until that merge request is accepted, you will need to manually edit your `.fixtures.yaml` file to point to a fork with the fix.
+<del>Until that merge request is accepted, you will need to manually edit your `.fixtures.yaml` file to point to a fork with the fix.</del>

+There *was* a bug in `puppetlabs_stdlib` which would cause strict variable checking to fail in some circomstances.
+The bug has been fixed and is currently pending release. ( Hopefully it will be present in stdlib `1.0.1` )

+If you have an older version of stdlib that doesn't have the fix yet, you will need to patch your module, or temporarially modify your `.fixtures.yaml` file to point to a fork that has the fix.

+For Example, my `.fixtures.yaml`

 Before: